cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/gui/screenshots.rst

 Screenshots
 ==========================================

+A shot video about the Cloudmesh GUI is available at |video-cm-gui|.

 Please note that cloudmesh supports a role based user policy model.
 Although you may see some screenshots of advanced features some of these features may not yet released to the users.